Water Quality Report 2023

 Terms and Definitions

-• Maximum Contaminant Level (MCL): the highest level of a contaminant that is allowed in drinking water
+• Maximum Contaminant Level or MCL: the highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available

 • ppm: parts per million or milligrams per liter